Armed Conflict Courts & Litigation Criminal Justice & the Rule of Law Terrorism & Extremism

 There’s an important caveat here.
 The 2008 ruling in Hamdan’s case has no concrete legal meaning for the current evidentiary dispute in Nashiri’s case.
 These are two separate commissions and two separate motions series.
 However, the government is still trying to use the fact that the judge in Hamdan’s case admitted the evidence at issue here in 2008 as support for its argument that the judge should admit the evidence in Nashiri’s case.
 Therefore, it matters how the defense responds to this argument.

 Lawyers must make hard choices about which arguments to employ on behalf of their clients and which arguments to leave out.
-That Nashiri’s lawyers left the MCA change on the table is not necessarily wrong.
+That Nashiri’s lawyers left the Military Commissions Act change on the table is not necessarily wrong.
 But discussing this change to the statute could have given the judge a clear-cut reason to deny the government’s attempted resurrection of Hamdan’s hearsay in Nashiri’s case.
 It may have been an opportunity for Nashiri’s defense to have affirmatively leveraged Congress’s attempts to make torture-tainted evidence harder to use at the commissions.

 Matt Gluck is a research fellow at Lawfare.
 He holds a BA in government from Dartmouth College.